thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 ### No hope of rescue

 There's always `rescue_from`, I suppose.
 But that seems even worse.
 Flow would jump out of your function and off into some global error handler.
 I mean, seriously ?
 Are you nuts ?
+Besides this smacks of defeatism.
+"This won't happen very often.
+The customer's convenience is less important than mine."

 {%highlight ruby%}
 class ApplicationController < ActionController::Base